MattRSON/DigiDownload/README.md

 # DigiDownload
-Downloads information from digikey and uses it for part selection
+Downloads information from Digikey and uses it for part selection

+Current goal
+- inductor core selection